copley/Pro_CSS_-_HTML_Design_Patterns/README.txt

 The folder named JavaScript Library v0.24 contains the Source code and licenses for the JavaScript Libraries used in the book.

-Have fun playing with the examples...
- - Mike Bowers